 A cave realm deep underground on one of my test worlds (image resolution, 3190 x 2337)

-This modpack is intended for use with Minetest engine 0.4.14 or later, and a corresponding copy of minetest_game.
-As always, if the modpack causes a crash, first consider updating your copy of Minetest engine and minetest_game, even if that means getting a "development" or "latest git" build rather than the official release.
+This modpack is intended for use with a development build of Minetest from 2017-01-23 or later, and a corresponding copy of minetest_game.
 Anything too old will likely either crash, show nodes with the wrong shape, throw nonsensical warnings/errors, or open up wormholes.
+Please consider updating your Minetest build or using the old Dreambuilder version linked below.

 This modpack defines a very large number of items and produces a well-detailed landscape, and so it requires a significant amount of resources compared to vanilla Minetest game.
 At least a 2 GHz dual core CPU and 2.5 GB free RAM are required for good performance.
 A faster-clocked CPU would be beneficial for the map generator.
 You'll need a decent graphics card/GPU as well, but anything less than 10 years old or so should be fine (newer is better, of course :-) ).